 [the land referred to is a few kilometers east of the old Tardun settlement]

 Leo Critch and his family walked off their block to the east of Saunders early in the depression.
 The next owner was Alf Haddy etc…….

-Given that Kevin was (on the left) was born in 1921 it would be fair to surmise this photo taken in 1925 and it would also be fair to surmise that Mr. Eliot would not have know that soon after their third child Charles was born May (Mary) was diagnosed with terminal cancer.
+Given that Kevin was (on the left) was born in 1921 it would be fair to surmise that this photo (above) taken in 1925.
+Mr. Eliot would not have know that soon after their third child Charles was born May (Mary) was diagnosed with terminal cancer.
 Leo and his family’s life unraveled stupendously from about the time May was diagnosed by local physicians with breast cancer (1926) and given a very short time to live.
 She, as one might expect, requested that she return to West Wyalong in New South Wales to see out the remaining few months of her life, close to her Malloy family.

-According to his son Kevin’s account Leo found work wherever he could around Wyalong while May lingered on in hospital much longer than the doctors had predicted and it wasn’t until late 1928 that she went to her rest.
+According to his son Kevin’s account in his book “On the Road Again”, he rarely saw father as Leo found work wherever he could around Wyalong while May lingered on in hospital much longer than the doctors had predicted and it wasn’t until March 1928 that she went to her final rest.

-However on reading through Leo’s contributions to the Express, Tenindewa Notes, it is clear he spent some of those two years back in W.A. and in the Tenindewa area attending to commitments as best he could given the general economy of the time and his personal situation.
+However on reading through Leo’s contributions to the Express via, Tenindewa Notes, it is clear he spent some of those two years back in W.A. and including at Tenindewa attending to commitments as best he could given the general economy of the time and his personal situation.

-After May’s funeral Leo returned to WA with the children but by now the Tardun farm had been forfeited to the bank due to unpaid debts.
+After May’s funeral Leo returned to WA with the children but by now the Tardun lease had been forfeited to the [probably the I.A.B.] bank due to unpaid debts.

 Son of Leo, Kevin, outlines in “On the Road Again” the course of events that followed